ME/CFS: The Importance of a Thorough Differential Diagnosis

 ME/CFS is often used as a broad diagnostic category, but in some cases underlying medical conditions may remain partially investigated or overlooked.

-Commonly associated factors can include viral infections, post-exertional malaise (PEM), POTS, fibromyalgia-like pain, immune or vascular abnormalities, neuroinflammation, and possible glymphatic or lymphatic system dysfunction.
+Commonly associated factors may include viral infections, post-exertional malaise (PEM), postural orthostatic tachycardia syndrome (POTS), fibromyalgia-like pain, immune or vascular abnormalities, neuroinflammation and/or encephalitis, possible glymphatic or lymphatic system dysfunction, and possible syringomyelia.

-At the same time, important conditions such as thyroid disease, adrenal insufficiency, lupus, hemophilia or other bleeding disorders, infections, vasculitis, and other systemic illnesses may not always be fully ruled out.
+At the same time, important conditions such as thyroid disease, adrenal insufficiency, lupus, hemophilia or other bleeding disorders, infections, vasculitis, and other systemic illnesses may not always be fully excluded and can coexist with or contribute to symptoms.

-The examples listed here are intended to mention just a few overlooked, symptom-related, and potentially undiagnosed conditions that may contribute to complex presentations.
+The examples listed here are intended only to highlight a small number of potentially overlooked, symptom-related, and undiagnosed conditions that may contribute to complex clinical presentations.

-A careful differential diagnosis is essential before assuming all symptoms are solely explained by ME/CFS.
+A thorough differential diagnosis remains essential before concluding that all symptoms are solely attributable to ME/CFS.

 © 2000-2030 Sieglinde W. Alexander.
 All writings by Sieglinde W. Alexander have a five-year copyright.
 Library of Congress Card Number: LCN 00-192742 ISBN: 0-9703195-0-9